-The digital developments are transforming and re-configuring the overall marketing ecosystem.
-Today, brands operate in an environment that is completely different from the traditional advertising in terms of technology, content, user experiences etc.
+Digital developments are transforming and re-configuring the overall marketing ecosystem.
+Today, brands operate in an environment that is completely different from traditional advertising in terms of technology, content, user experiences, etc.

 So in a world full of choices, where exactly do the marketers focus their time, energy and resources so that they can engage their target users most efficiently and effectively?